piscium2010/lime/readme.md

 # Lime - React UI parts

-Lime is an extremly lightweight react-based UI parts for building UI components.
+Lime is an extremly lightweight react-based UI kit for building UI components.
 It consists of a few essential thing like Collapsible, Layer, List, Ripple and Scroll, with which you can build your own UI component from scratch.

 ## Why lime?